- Latin America

 If you only visit the capital city of a country, you will never truly experience a country.
 You have to go to the smaller cities in order to truly discover a place.
 Because of the online TEFL class that I took through International TEFL Academy, now I will be able to travel to many other countries and teach English, and hopefully those places will touch my heart as strongly as Odate.

-Carey Bibb is originally from a small city in Maryland, an hour and a half south of Baltimore, but has lived in another small city in Japan for the past (almost) four years.
-She studied history and psychology in university, but is now a TEFL certified (through International TEFL Academy) English teacher.
+Carey Bibb is originally from a small city in Maryland, an hour and a half south of Baltimore, but has lived in another small city in Japan for the past four years.
+She studied history and psychology in university but is now a TEFL certified English teacher.
 Her two passions are traveling and teaching, and now she is lucky enough to have combined the two by teaching English in Odate, Japan.

 Want to Learn More About Teaching English Abroad?